john-ssebandeke/john-ssebandeke.github.io/_pages/about.md

 ## Other interests
   * Research management
-  * Painting and classical music
+  * Painting, photography and classical music